 9. Lung Openers

 Sit or stand to lengthen your spine in an upright manner.
 Bring your shoulder blades together as you draw in a full breath of fresh morning air through your nose.
 This is a great one for the porch, yard, or park!
-Slowly release your breath through your mouth.
-Do this 5 to 10 times.
+Slowly release your breath through your mouth, and do this 5 to 10 times.

 Alternately, you may choose to do this stretch 5 times at the beginning and 5 times at the end of your morning wake-up routine.